Graduate Study in Creative Writing

 - To get information on Graduate Faculty status and date of appointment for the form, check here.

-- File a new Thesis Hours EH 599 Request Form.
+- File a Thesis Hours EH 599 Request Form for three hours of thesis credit.
 Once approval is given, the student will receive an override to register for thesis hours in PAWS.

 Submission Procedures and Deadlines